How Long Does SEO Take to Work in 2026?

 Quick Answer

 SEO typically takes 3 to 6 months to produce measurable commercial traffic growth.
-Months 1-2 focus on architectural fixes, months 3-4 build topical authority, while months 5-6 unlock commercial keyword dominance.
+Months 1-2 focus on architectural fixes, months 3-4 build topical authority, while months 5-6 show whether commercial keyword movement is building.
 The exact timeline depends heavily on competitive density, technical debt, and your development velocity.

 Key Takeaways